This article deals with the sensitive topics of gender identity and sexuality and may be uncomfortable for some readers.

 The concept of multiple gender identities beyond the male-female binary is still relatively new to me.
 It’s only in the last few years that I’ve seen it discussed in a major way, and perhaps for that reason it’s something I haven’t explored in as much depth as I would have liked to.
 Even though I’ve been on this planet for a long time, I still have no idea where I fit.

 If gender is a spectrum, with 100% male at one end and 100% female at the other, I guess I’m somewhere in between.
-Some moments I feel very feminine, whereas at others I’m settled or at least tolerant of my biological masculinity.
+Some moments I feel very feminine, whereas at others I’m at least tolerant of the fact that I was assigned male at birth.
 Does that make me genderfluid, genderqueer, non-binary, or some combination of those neologisms?
 I guess so.
 But I don’t know which to associate with, nor what it really means for me at a fundamental level.

 But at the same time, the thought of fully transitioning and living as a woman full-time is something I’m not sure I’m ready for.
 It’s possible that, at some future date and time, I will make that decision; I don’t want to entirely rule it out.
 But right now, as I write this, I’m not ready to make that commitment.